drand/website/docs/operate/quick-deploy.md

 ## Set up your drand nodes

-1. First up we need to create key-pairs for each of your nodes:
+1. Create key-pairs for each of your nodes:

     ```bash
     drand generate-keypair --tls-disable --folder ~/.drand0 127.0.0.1:3000